akshaynikhare/Texture-reCreator/README.md

 4. **Download Result** - Save your perfectly tiled texture

 The mirror tiling technique flips the image horizontally and vertically at the edges, eliminating visible seams when the texture repeats.

+This makes Texture reCreator ideal for quickly checking if a **photo, scan, or painted texture** will loop cleanly as:
+- a game environment texture
+- a material in 3D renderers (Blender, Maya, 3ds Max, Cinema 4D, etc.)
+- a repeating background on websites or UI components.

+## 🧩 Use Cases

+Common ways people use Texture reCreator:

+- **Game development** – test ground, wall, and prop textures for visible seams
+- **3D rendering** – preview PBR albedo/diffuse maps before sending them to a material editor
+- **Environment art** – quickly check tiling for foliage, rocks, bricks, and fabrics
+- **Web & UI design** – create repeating backgrounds and subtle noise textures
+- **Education & tutorials** – demonstrate how mirror tiling removes seams in textures

 ## 🛠️ Technology Stack